Monthureux-sur-Saône: Antiquity

-Romans and their successors

-Once the Romans arrived, they organised the construction of various military roads, one of which passes Monthureux on the way from Langres to Baccarat.

-After the Romans came the Franks and the Burgundians and presumably these tribes populated the region.
-However, it is probably that during the time Monthureux itself was not populated.
+Under Roman rule, the site of the present city was on the military road connecting Langres to Baccarat.
+A Gallo-Roman cemetery from that era has been found nearby but, during the turbulent aftermath of Frankish and Burgundian conquest of the area, the site currently occupied by Monthureux-sur-Saône was probably abandoned to the forest.

 Medieval

-The monastery for which the town is named may have dated back to the Carolingian period.
+A "little monastery" (monasteriolum) is attested at the end of the 9th century and may have been established during the Carolingian period.
 The current church positioned on the site of the old monastery was completely rebuilt in the sixteenth century, but some traces of the eleventh-century arches survive on the exterior of the building on its north side.
 Of the priory itself, just two massive pillars survive, at the foot of an old stone staircase leading to the old cemetery.

+The settlement around the monastery or church was known as Monstreuil by the 14th century and was the location of a minor fortification.